Home » Recipe Index » Side Dishes

 Instructions

-• Halve the acorn squashes and remove pulp and seeds.
+• Halve the acorn squashes, and remove the stems, pulp, and seeds.

 • Mix together the melted butter, brown sugar, and cinnamon.

-• Sprinkle a small pinch of salt on top of the acorn squash.
+• Sprinkle a small pinch of salt on top of the acorn squash halves.

-• Roast the acorn squash for 40-50 minutes until a fork is able to pierce through it easily.
+• Roast the acorn squash in the oven for 40-50 minutes until a fork is able to pierce through it easily.

-• Remove from the oven, let sit for 2 minutes, then enjoy!
+• Remove it from the oven, let sit for 2 minutes, then enjoy!

 Nutrition